timczerniak/gramadach_na_gaeilge/06_the_genitive_case.md

 ## Definite Units of Meaning

-A unit of meaning is a definite one when it ends with a definite noun.
+A unit of meaning is definite when it ends with a definite noun.

 * _cathair Chorcaí_
 * _mír a trí_